BrianGiannini/adk-ai-gen-video/README.md

 Your production ADK agent is now running on Cloud Run!

-Interact with your agent by entering the SERVICE_URL above for your production-adk-agent into a new browser tab.
+Interact with your agent by entering the SERVICE_URL above for your $ADK_AGENT_SERVICE_NAME into a new browser tab.
 You should see the ADK web interface.

 ## Admin Website